 At the time of issuance, the issuer sets the coupon payment schedule for the bond.
 Most commonly, coupons are paid annually, semi-annually, quarterly or monthly.
 This is generally known as the “coupon frequency”.

 The amount of coupon income an investor receives is subject to the coupon rate, the coupon payment frequency and the nominal holding in a bond.

-In this case it is (7.625% / 2) * $1,000,000 = $38,125.00.
+In this case it is (7.625% / 2) x $1,000,000 = $38,125.00.

-The payment of the coupon is expected and therefore priced in the cash price.
+The payment of the coupon is expected and therefore priced in the cash price through "accrued interest".
 Dividend payments are at the discretion of the company and therefore do not present an obligation.
 Not paying the coupon is an event of default.